exercism/common-lisp/exercises/concept/larrys-winning-checker/.docs/instructions.md

 ## 5. In a column

 Finally Larry needs a way to get the elements of a column.
-The function `row` will take a board and a column number and should return an array of the elements in that row.
+The function `column` will take a board and a column number and should return an array of the elements in that row.